-Over in Far West Texas, running the span of 114 miles down the Rio Grande, Big Bend National Park offers the best roadside and primitive camping in Texas.
-Experienced backpackers can take to the highest points, at nearly 8,000 feet, for a totally isolated adventure.
+Over in Far West Texas, running the span of 114 miles down the Rio Grande, Big Bend National Park offers the best roadside and primitive camping in the state.
+Experienced backpackers can take its hiking trails to the highest points, at nearly 8,000 feet, for a totally isolated adventure.
 Big Bend is home to 4,000 species of animals and insects, as well as fossilized dinosaur bones.
-Campers can also kayak the Rio Grande along St Elena and Mariscal Canyons for some of the most beautiful views in all of Texas.
+Campers can also kayak or go paddling in canoes down the Rio Grande along St Elena and Mariscal Canyons for some of the most beautiful views of natural areas in all of Texas.

 Friendly Tip: Always research the parks you plan on visiting for information on the best time to visit and the best materials to pack for your next adventure.